charkour/csps/README.md

 ## Acknowledgements

 - Thank you to Russell and Norvig for their _AIMA_ textbook and code.
-- Thanks you to TSDX, TypeDoc and other open source packages that made this package possible.
+- Thank you to TSDX, TypeDoc, and other open source packages that made this package possible.